DailyMatters/dotfiles/README.md

 ## Dotfiles

-Configuration files based on [this site](http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/).
+Symlink script based on [this site](http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/).

 To use the configuration files just follow the following steps: